paholg/paholg.github.io/_dimensioned/library-stability.md

 - [Procedural macros](https://doc.rust-lang.org/book/compiler-plugins.html): While
   declaring derived units is not implemented yet, I am fairly sure that it will require procedural macros.

+- Zero and One traits: The unstable traits `std::num::Zero` and `std::num::One` are implemented for `Dim`.
+The traits in `num::traits` depend on `Add`/`Mul` being implemented in type-preserving ways, so these new ones are much more compatible with dimensioned.

 - Other: Anything else that is added to Rust that will aid in generic programming, such as type specialization, will likely be incorporated into dimensioned.